mdrmuhaimin/Hasan_VC_Thesis/hasan.vc.thesis.gpt5.md

 ## SECTION 10 — Pivot Plan

 ### Scope anchor

-I shipped an offline-first **Umrah Ritual Guidance + Dua Journal** MVP.
-Before early December I will add **search over vetted sources with citations (RAG)** and **trip-anchored analytics**, governed by an **MoU with Taibah Institute** (Taibah approves what goes in; I implement).
-This plan defines how I will pivot if December signals are weak and the guardrails I’m putting in place against company-ending risks.
+We shipped an offline-first **Umrah Ritual Guidance + Dua Journal** MVP.
+Before early December we will add **search over vetted sources with citations (RAG)** and **trip-anchored analytics**, governed by an **MoU with Taibah Institute** (Taibah approves what goes in; we implement).
+This plan defines how we will pivot if December signals are weak and the guardrails we're putting in place against company-ending risks.

 ---

 ### Backup hypothesis (if the MVP fails)

-**Pre-Umrah Trainer.** If live, in-ritual usage is weak in peak conditions, I will shift the product’s core value from “live help during Tawaf” to **pre-trip preparation**: short, structured lessons (Duolingo-style), printable/checklist packs, and curated scholar-approved content under the Taibah MoU.
+**Pre-Umrah Trainer.** If live, in-ritual usage is weak in peak conditions, We will shift the product’s core value from “live help during Tawaf” to **pre-trip preparation**: short, structured lessons (Duolingo-style), printable/checklist packs, and curated scholar-approved content under the Taibah MoU.
 Ritual checklists and the Dua Journal remain; the emphasis moves to “arrive prepared and confident.”
 Distribution leans on imams, group leaders, and agencies.

 ### Alternative segment

 **Imams and group leaders who run Umrah groups** (Bangladesh/Malaysia/Indonesia + diaspora).
 They want standardized, cited materials to give pilgrims pre-trip and light, opt-in progress signals during the journey.
 This segment already spends on training/materials and has clear willingness to adopt tools that reduce confusion.

 ---

 ### Pivot triggers (explicit)

 - **Pre-Umrah Trainer:** Live Usage Ratio **<10%** (vs Pre/Post) despite UX improvements.
 - **Curated Companion (no RAG):** any harmful output, or trust stays low (**NPS < 0**) after fixes.
 - **Agency-Led Edition:** activation **<25%** after a confirmation test.